What is dyslexia?

 Adult onset dyslexia usually occurs as a result of brain injury or dementia.
 However some adults with dyslexia were never diagnosed with dyslexia as children or adolescents.
 Dyslexia can be inherited; recent studies have identified a number of genes that may predispose a person to developing dyslexia.

-The main focus of treatment should be on the specific learning problems of affected individuals.
-The usual course is to modify teaching methods and the educational environment to meet the specific needs of the individual with dyslexia.
+Treatment for dyslexia should focus on the specific learning problems of affected individuals.
+Generally, treatment includes modifying teaching methods and the educational environment to meet the specific needs of the individual with dyslexia.

 For those with dyslexia, the prognosis is mixed.
 The disability affects such a wide range of people and produces such different symptoms and varying degrees of severity that predictions are hard to make.
-The prognosis is generally good, however, for individuals whose dyslexia is identified early, who have supportive family and friends and a strong self-image, and who are involved in a proper remediation program.
+The prognosis is generally good for individuals if: